explorable-viz/esop2025/ESOP-revision-plan.md

 # ESOP 2025 revision plan

-Given the relatively incremental contribution of this paper and the various technical issues surrounding our current graph-based approach, the writeup needs to be as compelling as possible.
+Given the relatively incremental contribution of this paper and the various technical issues surrounding our current graph-based approach, the writeup needs to be compelling.

 ## Minor changes